SantaCon: New York City

 In 2014, community leaders in Bushwick, Brooklyn, banded together to block SantaCon when organizers announced their intent to move the event to that neighborhood.
 Rafael Espinal, Jr., the city councilman representing Bushwick, urged bars to refrain from participating in the event.
 A "boycott SantaCon" website was launched by other opponents, and bars said that they would refuse entry to SantaCon participants.
 The New York City Parks Department refused to issue a permit for use of a local park, leading organizers to cancel plans to have SantaCon in Bushwick.

 After the withdrawal from Bushwick, and opposition from the community board representing the Lower East Side and Hell's Kitchen, the 2014 event was rescheduled for 13 December for 32 bars in Midtown Manhattan.
 Event organizers hired Norman Siegel, a civil rights attorney, to defend their rights to express themselves "within the parameters of the First Amendment."
 The 2014 SantaCon coincided with demonstrations in Manhattan against police brutality sparked by the Michael Brown and Eric Garner cases.

 Police arrested 5 participants and handed out 100 summonses during the 2015 SantaCon, which took place on 12 December.
 The summonses were for offenses that included carrying an open container, disorderly conduct, and public urination.
 One participant was arrested for assault, one for possession of a weapon, and three with drug possession.

 In anticipation of the 2016 SantaCon, scheduled for 10 December, Metro-North Railroad banned alcohol on trains and stations.
 The event was scheduled to take place in Midtown Manhattan, the East Village, and the Flatiron District.
 A hundred summonses were handed out by police but there were no arrests.
 The New York Daily News reported that the pub crawl left "a trail of vomit and destruction throughout the East Village" and that one bar was robbed and vandalized by SantaCon participants.

 The 2017 New York City SantaCon took place on 9 December.
 A stepped-up police presence and 24-hour liquor ban on Long Island Rail Road trains curbed disorder.
 Police reported one arrest.
 Two arrests and over 50 summonses were reported in 2018.

 The 2019 SantaCon was on 14 Dec. at bars in Times Square, Midtown, Chelsea and the East Village.
 The Long Island Railroad, Metro-North and New Jersey Transit banned alcohol on trains for the day.
 A citizens campaign was launched to ban future SantaCons in the city, and plans for "Santa party boats" were disapproved after three New York legislators raised concerns with the marina operator.

 The New York City SantaCon website stated that there would be no officially sanctioned New York Santacon event in 2020 due to the COVID-19 pandemic.
+The event returned in 2021, and 2022, and the 25th annual SantaCon took place in December 2023.